ojnim/cs506-final-project/README.md

 **In Language Control task, how would self-reported language proficiency score be related to the activation of brain region and reaction time?**

-In addition to the project question, there are several goals I want to achieve.
+In addition to the project question, there are several goals I want to achieve on a personal level.

+Regarding the fMRI data from Cognitive Control task, I would form a research question after I compare the data from Language Control task during data cleaning process.

 1. Understand how Language and Cognitive activity works together for the tasks that require both
 2. Gain experience with processing fMRI image data

-Regarding the fMRI data from Cognitive Control task, I would form a research question after I compare the data from Language Control task during data cleaning process.

 ## Dataset
 The dataset that would be used in this project would be "An fMRI dataset for investigating language control and cognitive control in bilinguals" https://github.com/OpenNeuroDatasets/ds005455/tree/main